madmurphy/libconfini/MANUAL.md

 The strings dispatched, as already said, must not be freed. _Nevertheless, before being copied or analyzed they can be edited, **with some precautions**_:

-1. Be sure that your edit remains within the buffer lengths given (see:
-   `IniDispatch::d_len` and `IniDispatch::v_len`).
+1. Be sure that your edit remains within the buffer lengths given (see `IniDispatch::d_len` and `IniDispatch::v_len`).
 2. If you want to edit the content of `IniDispatch::data` and this contains a section path, the `IniDispatch::append_to` properties of its children may